lucasmoten/coinkite-docs/coldcard/hsm/rules.md

 starting from the first one, and will test each rule.
 The first rule that is satisfied is applied and following rules are not considered.

-We recommend puting the most narrow rules first.
+We recommend putting the most narrow rules first.
 Catch-all rules, which might move more money should be later in the list.

 ## Max Transaction Amount